 Japan Recognises Debt Liability; Prepared for Talks on Payments - Financial Times - 13/8/51The formal end of hostilities between Japan and the Allied powers came in September, 1951, with the signing of the Treaty of San Francisco.
 With the treaty formalised, Japan was now able to turn to the issue of settling her defaulted foreign obligations.

-In March, 1952, the Financial Times reported that the Japanese Government was placing £20mm GBP on deposit in London as a goodwill gesture.
+In March, 1952, the Financial Times reported that the Japanese Government was placing £20mm on deposit in London as a goodwill gesture.

 The Treasury announces that the Japanese Foreign Exchange Control Board is arranging to deposit with the Bank of England £20m. as a token of good will towards the holders of Japanese sterling bonds.